Robert Treat Paine Storer

 Robert Treat Paine Storer in the Chicago Eagle, 1913.

 Robert Treat Paine Storer (April 17, 1893 – February 5, 1962) was an American football player for Harvard University.
 In 1912, he scored Harvard's first touchdown against Yale since 1901 and was selected as a first-team All-American at the tackle position.
 In 1913, he was captain of Harvard's last undefeated, untied football team until 2001.
 During World War I, Storer was cited for bravery for his actions in saving a French officer while on a reconnaissance mission.

 Biography

-Early years
+Early life

 Storer was a native of Boston, Massachusetts, and the grandson of Dr. Horatio Robinson Storer (1830–1922), a Boston gynecologist.
 He was the son of John Humphreys Storer (b.
 1859) and Edith Paine, daughter of lawyer Robert Treat Paine.
 Storer attended preparatory school at Noble and Greenough School in Boston, where he played football at the center position.
 He was 5 feet, 9 inches tall and weighed 180 pounds.